Sid10july/cse15l-lab-reports/Lab2.md

 Deviding the arr.length by 2 fixes the code as it only needs to run on half the array length to swap the end with the beginning.
 Without this "/2" the swaps are done twice and therefore the resulting array is the same as the original.

 ## Part 3
-  Probably the most shocking thing that I learned from the Labs was that a method can use an interface wihout actually implementing one by creating a new object of the necessary class and then using an interface method inside the origonal.
+  Probably the most shocking thing that I learned from the Labs was that a method can use an interface wihout actually implementing one by creating a new object of the necessary class and then using an interface method inside the original.
 I learned this through the help of my TA and peers while attempting ListTests.java.
 Additionally, I also learned how to use and interact with my local and school server while understanding NumberServer.java.